 A recent consultation with a patient did not go well.
 One initial seed of patient dissatisfaction could not be appeased, and it just spiralled as the consultation went downhill.
 The patient left feeling unhappy, threatening to sue me if they died in the night, and I was left with a sinking sensation in the pit of my stomach.

-The truth is, it was always going to be a challenging consultation, but I felt I could have handled it better.
-There is no point being a doctor who can only manage the easy patients and the straightforward problems.
+It was always going to be a challenging consultation, but I felt I could have handled it better.
+There is no point in being a doctor who can only manage the easy patients and the straightforward problems.
 So where did I go wrong?

 These types of encounters are harmful to the doctor and the patient.
 They can leave us feeling inadequate, helpless or even ashamed.
 Our reaction to the challenge can affect our clinical judgement, often resulting in over-investigation due to concerns about what might go wrong with this patient.
 We can also make more mistakes during these types of consultations.
 The patient can leave feeling abandoned or wholly misunderstood.
 How can we avoid getting into these situations in the first place?

 In 1978 the NEJM published an article confrontingly titled “Taking care of the hateful patient” and categorised these types of patients into four categories – dependent clingers, entitled demanders, manipulative help-rejecters and self-destructive deniers.
-In the 30 years since this publication, times (and language) have moved on, and there has been a wealth of research into how to approach these encounters.
+In the 30 years since this publication, times (and language) have moved on, and there has been a wealth of research into approaching these encounters.